 - When both parents are not fit to care for the child

 - When the custodial parent has passed away and the surviving parent is unable to care for the child

 - When the child has already been residing with the third-party individual for an extended period of time

 - Both parents have given up their rights to their child

-How Courts Determine Third-Party Custody
+How to Win Third-Party Custody

 When courts decide to grant third-party custody of a child, they do so on a case-specific basis, as the law is rather broad in this particular area.
 The Virginia family courts may award third-party custody in certain situations.

 - Does the third party have a legitimate interest?